Hundreds of hopeful riders submit their applications to the Emerging Athletes Program each year. The EAP will be conducting multiple

 Riders provide their own horses for the training session and are expected to provide all necessary care themselves.
 Horses should be comfortable

 jumping a jumper-style course at 1.10m.
 Some of the country’s top clinicians guide riders through four days of training.
 Riders participating in the clinics

 focus on flatwork, gymnastics, related distance exercises and course work designed to create balance and better communication between horse and rider.

-Throughout the five-day clinics, riders are observed and evaluated, not only on their riding skills, but on their stable-management and
+Throughout the training sessions, riders are observed and evaluated, not only on their riding skills, but on their stable-management and

 horsemanship skills, as well.
 Upon arrival, EAP clinicians monitor the activities in the stable area, as participants are responsible

 for the full care of their horses, from mucking stalls and grooming to feeding and watering.
 Participants are kept busy; while one

 group of eight riders practices flatwork, gymnastics or related distances, another group is attending a hands-on stable-management

 clinic, working in the barn with a knowledgeable stable manager or learning the proper care and grooming of their horses.
 At the same